Wellington Totoweka Scholarships - (School Leaver Scholarships For Equity and Support)

 Scholarship specific documentation

-- A personal statement outlining any attributes of leadership and/or commitment to your community (ie. with your iwi or hapu, youth group, Polynesian festivals).
+- A one-page personal statement outlining any attributes of leadership and/or commitment to your community (ie. with your iwi or hapu, youth group, Polynesian festivals).

 - A reference from your school (to be requested via the online application).
 You can submit your application before your reference request has been completed, but your reference must be received through the online application before the closing date.

 Depending on the categories you fall under, the following additional documents will also be required:

 - Socio-economically disadvantaged - a statement of earnings from parents and/or caregivers who provide you with financial support or statement if you are self-supporting.

 - Disability - a letter from your GP or other health professional.

 - Refugee background - evidence of your refugee status.